ERnsTL/flowd/README.md

 * Compression and decompression in XZ (LZMA2) format
 * Compression and decompression in Brotli format
 * Unix domain socket client (path-based and abstract socket addresses, support for SEQPACKET)
+* strip HTML tags to get the contained content for further processing

 TODO components (0.4 milestone - basic versions):